Munsinger affair: Possible security breach

-After the Gouzenko affair, matters of Canadian national security were not usually made subject of public debate.
+After the Gouzenko affair, matters of Canadian national security were not usually made the subject of public debate.
 In 1966, however, the Liberal government came under attack for a security breach involving two Soviet diplomats and George Victor Spencer, a Vancouver mail clerk, who confessed to collecting information for the Soviet Embassy.
 On March 4, John Diefenbaker called Liberal Justice Minister Lucien Cardin "a dwarf in giant's clothing" for his handling of the Spencer case.
 Two days later, Cardin rebutted the Tories by bringing up Munsinger's name in the House of Commons responding to Diefenbaker's attacks.
 Cardin was told that Munsinger was dead.
 His aim was to criticize Diefenbaker's handling of the case five years earlier.

 The day after Justice Minister Cardin pronounced to the Canadian press that she was indeed dead, Munsinger was tracked down and interviewed in Munich by Toronto Daily Star reporter Robert Reguly.
 She freely admitted her numerous affairs with government officials to the Canadian media.
 The story dominated the media for weeks and was followed with rapt attention across the country.
 It became a massive distraction and all but shut down all other parliamentary activity for some weeks.

 A Royal Commission was immediately convened.
 In his report, Supreme Court Justice Wishart Spence found no criminal wrongdoing or security breach, but he did criticize Diefenbaker's handling of the case.

 Legacy

 Lester B. Pearson's gambit to distract a nation from scandals plaguing his government partially worked but eventually backfired on him.
 His weak leadership of the Liberal party came into question with his handling of this affair.
 He was replaced as leader of the party by Pierre Elliot Trudeau in 1968.
 Diefenbaker did not fare any better.
 A cabal of dissidents led by Dalton Camp and Flora MacDonald saw to it that he too was replaced as leader of the Progressive Conservative party by Robert Stanfield the previous year.
 The vitriol, recriminations and political mudslinging in Parliament created by the affair almost destroyed the House of Commons.

-The newsmagazine This Hour Has Seven Days published a series on the scandal was one of the major news organizations involved in covering it as it unfolded.
+The newsmagazine This Hour Has Seven Days published a series on the scandal and one of the major news organizations involved in covering it as it unfolded.
 The series was cancelled by the Canadian Broadcasting Corporation (CBC) just weeks after the Munsinger Affair broke.
-The real reasons for its cancellation as believed by some observers was that the show's dogged pursuit of the story would uncover the truth behind Pearson's ascension to power in 1963 when six Creditistes mysteriously crossed the floor in support of the Liberals giving them a majority in the House just days after having fought an election campaign in April of that year.
+The real reason for its cancellation as believed by some observers was that the show's dogged pursuit of the story would uncover the truth behind Pearson's ascension to power in 1963 when six Creditistes mysteriously crossed the floor in support of the Liberals giving them a majority in the House just days after having fought an election campaign in April of that year.

-Charles Lynch, bureau chief of Southam News, suggested the Munsinger affair might change Canada's "dull and unexciting" image, and promote the upcoming Expo '67.
+Charles Lynch, bureau chief of Southam News, suggested the Munsinger affair might change Canada's "dull and unexciting" image, and promote the upcoming Expo 67.